OnurKerimoglu/stocks_analytics/README.md

 <img src="documentation/images/data_lake_structure.png" alt="data_lake_structure" width="120"/>

 Contents of these folders are probably self-evident (see the previous section for the contents of files and how they are generated):
-- etf: .parquet files for each of the ETF's being tracked.
+- etf: .parquet files for each of the ETFs being tracked.
 See the [ETF Compositions](#etf-compositions)
-- info: .parquet files for each company ticker held by any ETF (no duplicates for holdings contained by multiple ETF's).
+- info: .parquet files for each company ticker held by any ETF (no duplicates for holdings contained by multiple ETFs).
 See the [Stock Information](#stock-information) section above for the contents.
 - prices: same as for the info files, but containing the daily price history of the company.
 See the [Stock Prices](#stock-prices) section above for the contents.